 Unfortunately, injuries in car accidents are common.
 Every year in the U.S., 4.4 million people get injured enough to visit the hospital because of a car crash.

-While you might feel fine after a crash, the first step is ensuring everyone involved is safe.
-If someone was injured, call 911 to get them medical attention immediately.
+While you might feel fine after a crash, ensuring everyone involved is safe is the first step.
+If someone is injured, call 911 to get them medical attention immediately.

 Get to a safe spot

-After making sure no one was injured, ensure you, everyone involved, and your vehicle is in a safe space.
+After ensuring no one was injured, ensure you, everyone involved, and your vehicle are in a safe space.
 Fast drivers not paying attention present another hazard.
 Don’t stay on the highway if you can avoid it.
 Turn on your flashers, or use flares or cones to warn drivers of your presence.

 If there’s a danger of explosions from a fire or a gas leakage, get far away from the scene to protect yourself and everyone involved.
 Take special care to help children, the elderly, and pets because they might unknowingly put themselves in danger.
 If the car is the safest place to be, keep them inside.

 Get as much information as you can to provide to your insurance company, including: